joeyemerson/minimax-tic-tac-toe/README.md

-# minimax-tic-tac-toe
-Minimax algorithm for computer-based player in tic-tac-toe
+# Minimax Algorithm with Tic-Tac-Toe